misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 *	Original query::

 		select ALL where reactant1.AtomSymbol='C' and reactant1.AtomIonCharge=1
-		and reactant2.AtomSymbol='H' and reactant2.AtomIonCharge=-1 and temperature > 100
+		and reactant2.AtomSymbol='H' and reactant2.AtomIonCharge=-1 and EnvironmentTemperature > 100

 *	Effective query for getPrefixedTree(VSSPrefix.REACTANT, 1)::